codefinity/oeuvre/README.md

 **Meaning:** The body of work of a painter, composer, or author.
 A work of art, music, or literature.

-## News

-- Migration from Postgres to Sql Server in progress on branch evolution-one-migration-sqlserver.
-Merged to branch evolution-one.
-- Integration Tests Written.
-- IdentityAccess Module appears to be stable.
-- Documenting the process.

 ## Table of Contents

 [TOC Not complete - Plesase scroll down for more topics]